 What if you are driving for work, have an accident, and the other driver is uninsured, or you can’t prove they were at fault?
 If you were on the clock or specifically driving somewhere as directed by your employer, you may have a Worker’s Compensation claim.

-As you can probably see, there are a number of considerations in these cases, but your attorney can help you identify the best options for recovering compensation.
+As you can probably see, there are a number of considerations in these cases, but your attorney can help you identify the most effective options for recovering compensation.

 How Can You Learn More From a Peachtree Corners Car Accident Law Firm?